Loading...

 Compare Grocery Prices Across Canada

 Unlike item-by-item price comparison apps, GroceryPulse answers the question every Canadian shopper asks: “Which grocery store is cheapest overall in my city?”
-We rank stores by the total cost of a complete basket so you can see at a glance where to shop to save the most money.
-Prices are collected daily from publicly available retailer websites and updated every morning at 6 AM ET.
+We rank stores by the total cost of a complete basket — only stores matching at least 48 of the 50 items are eligible for the cheapest-store call-out — so you can see at a glance where to shop to save the most money.
+Prices are collected weekly from publicly available retailer websites and refreshed every Thursday.

-Our index uses a weighted Jevons methodology — the same approach recommended by the IMF and used by Eurostat — ensuring fair, unbiased price comparison.
+Our index is a chained weighted Jevons (methodology v2) — built on the elementary index formula recommended by the IMF and used by Eurostat — so week-over-week changes compare the same items at the same stores.
 All data and methodology are fully transparent.

 Frequently Asked Questions